 Top marks for smell, but down-voted for the conditioner not being so awesome.

 The shampoo works as advertised, removing chlorine from the hair and restoring the lusciousness of what remains of the hair on my head.
 The shampoo is essentially a Vitamin C blend, making it gentle on your hair and excellent for replenishing hair after swimming in hard water or chemically-treated pools.

-Found that I had to use more of this stuff to make it truly effective, for whatever that is worth.
+I found that I had to use more of this stuff to make it truly effective, for whatever it is worth.
 A little pricier than the Paul Mitchell Shampoo, and doesn’t quite have the pedigree of UltraSwim, but still highly regarded by long-time users.

 4. Solpri Swimmer’s Shampoo and Chlorine

-The main ingredient in Solpri Swimmer’s Shampoo is Vitamin C. Not because you might have a cold coming on, or because it’s made of oranges, but because vitamin C works at ticking and breaking down chlorine from your hair (and skin).
+The main ingredient in Solpri Swimmer’s Shampoo is Vitamin C. Not because you might have a cold coming on, or because it’s made of oranges, but because vitamin C is an effective chelating agent for breaking down chlorine from your hair (and skin).
 The shampoo and conditioner are a part of a 3-stage chlorine removal and revitalization program that includes a vitamin C-based swim lotion (aka moisturizer).